 4.18 Client represent and warrants to Agency that it is not under investigation by regulatory agency or government concerning its business including, but not limited to, the transactions and dealings between Client and Accountholders.

 5.1 Unless, otherwise instructed by Client in writing, Agency may provide information on Accounts to one or more credit repositories.

 5.2 Client shall promptly notify Agency of any and all instances in which Accounts have been disputed, either in which the Accountholder has made a cease and desist collection directive, or in which the Accountholder is attorney represented, or in which the Accountholder is bankrupt, or on which the Accountholder has made full or partial payment

 5.3 Client agrees to provide Agency with the original date of delinquency on each Account placed.

-5.4 Client agrees to indemnify and hold Agency harmless for any information provided to Agency which results in Agency providing inaccurate or false account.
+5.4 Client agrees to indemnify and hold Agency harmless for any information provided to Agency which results in Agency providing inaccurate information to any credit bureau.